Ddhruv-IOT/Js-Documentations/ReadMe.md

 ## Spacing

-- Always include a single space in your self-closing tag. `eslint: no-multi-spaces, react/jsx-tag-spacing`
+- Always include a single space in your self-closing tag.
   - *bad*
     ```jsx
     <Foo/>